The bordism version of the h-principle: Applications of the b-principle

 One of the most obvious applications of the b-principle is computation of cobordism groups of solutions to differential relations.
 One of the first applications of the b-principle is due to Wells~\cite{We} who computed rational cobordism groups of immersions.

 \begin{theorem}[Wells] Let $T\xi_d$ denote the Thom space of the universal vector bundle of dimension $d$.
-Then modulo finite group the bordism group of immersions of codimension $d$ into $\R^{n+d}$ is isomorphic to $H_{n+d}(T\xi_d)$. \end{theorem} \begin{proof} An argument similar to that in Example~\ref{e:3} shows that in the normal structure $(B, f)$ of the immersion differential relation imposed on maps of codimension $d$ the space $B$ is the classifying space $\BO_d$ of vector bundles of dimension $d$, while $f\colon B\to \BO\times \{d\}$ is the standard inclusion.
+Then modulo finite group the cobordism group of immersions of codimension $d$ into $S^{n+d}$ is isomorphic to $H_{n+d}(T\xi_d)$. \end{theorem} \begin{proof} An argument similar to that in Example~\ref{e:3} shows that in the normal structure $(B, f)$ of the immersion differential relation imposed on maps of codimension $d$ the space $B$ is the classifying space $\BO_d$ of vector bundles of dimension $d$, while $f\co B\to \BO\times \{d\}$ is the standard inclusion.
 Thus the spectrum of the bordism group of immersions is given by the suspension spectrum of the space $T\xi_d$.
-Hence the rational bordism group of immersions of codimension $d$ into $\R^{n+d}$ is isomorphic to $\pi_{n+d}(h\M_\r)\approx\pi_{n+d}^{st}(T\xi_d)\otimes \Q\approx H_{n+d}(T\xi_d; \Q)$. \end{proof}
+Hence the rational cobordism group of immersions of codimension $d$ into $S^{n+d}$ is isomorphic to $\pi_{n+d}(h\M_\r)\otimes\Q \approx\pi_{n+d}^{st}(T\xi_d)\otimes \Q\approx H_{n+d}(T\xi_d; \Q)$. \end{proof}

 The cobordism classes of Legendrian immersions of manifolds of dimension $n$ form an abelian group $L_n$ under the operation given by the disjoint union.
-The Eliashberg b-principle for Legendrian immersions~\cite{El} lead to computation of the rational cobordism group of Legendrian immersions~\cite{Va}.
-In fact the Eliashberg equivariant spectrum for Legendrian immersions is a prototype of our space $h\M_\r$.
+The Eliashberg-Audin b-principle for Legendrian immersions~\cite{El}, ~\cite{Au3} lead to computation of the rational cobordism group of Legendrian immersions~\cite{Va}.
+In fact the Eliashberg-Audin spectrum for Legendrian immersions is a prototype of our space $h\M_\r$, especially compare the construction in \cite{Au3} with \S\ref{s:11}.

-\begin{theorem}[Eliashberg] Let $L=\oplus_n^{\infty} L_n$ be the graded group of Legendrian immersions of manifolds of all dimensions.
+\begin{theorem}[Eliashberg-Audin] Let $L=\oplus_n^{\infty} L_n$ be the graded group of Legendrian immersions of manifolds of all dimensions.
 Then

 where $\Lambda_{\mathbb{Q}}[\alpha_0, \alpha_1, ...]$ is the exterior algebra in terms of classes $\alpha_i$ of degree $4i+1$. \end{theorem}